MDecker-MobileComputing/Nodejs_Express_KfzKennzeichen/README.md

 See the [LICENSE file](LICENSE.md) for license rights and limitations (BSD 3-Clause License) for the files in this repository.

-The Ajax variant of the application references [jQuery](https://jquery.org) which is published under the terms of [MIT license](https://jquery.org/license/).
+The Ajax variant of the application contains [jQuery](https://jquery.org) which is published under the terms of [MIT license](https://jquery.org/license/).